Matrixcoffee/github2orgmode/README.md

 ## How do I use this?

-Please see **Status**.
+Please see [Status](#Status).
 This software is not ready for use.
-That said, for the
+That said, for the stubborn:
-stubborn:

 1. Download or check it out anywhere.
 2. Run it: